Empire ship: Postwar service

 At the end of the war, tankers were released from requisition as they completed voyages after 31 December 1945 and dry cargo ships after voyages completed after 2 March 1946.
 However, passenger and troopships were still involved in the repatriation of servicemen, prisoners of war and refugees.
 The government therefore converted several captured German passenger ships to Empire troop ships.
 These included Empire Fowey, Empire Halladale, Empire Ken, Empire Orwell, Empire Trooper and Empire Windrush.

 Empire Comfort, Empire Lifeguard, Empire Peacemaker and Empire Shelter were smaller troopships operating in the Mediterranean Sea; Empire Parkeston and Empire Wansbeck operated as troopships between Harwich and the Hook of Holland.

-Losses and disposal of Empire ships
+Losses and disposal of ships

 In 1942, shipowners who had lost ships (either as a casualty of war or requisitioned by the Government) during the war, were able to buy ships built for the Government.
 Such ships were then managed by the shipowner on behalf of the Ministry of War Transport, until the end of the war.
 Tramps and colliers built before 1942 were sold on in this way, although some smaller ships remained unsold.
 Empire ships were also transferred to the representatives of governments of countries that had been invaded by Germany, in recognition of the losses suffered by the fleets of Britain's allies.